sbeaumont/od-info/README.md

 # OD Info
 Utility app for the OpenDominion game

+This is very much a work in progress.
+I've tried to make it as easy as possible for a non-programmer to install and run this, but there are still some quirks that I could improve in the future, like not needing to go into config files to change things.

 ## Installation

 I don't use Windows machines, but on python.org there are probably good installers